sebaxj/pi-musical-keyboard/README.md

 - The shell has now a graphic interactive keyboard!
 I've modified gl.h, console.c and shell.c (I think some of the functions in gl.h should be in console.h but i haven't really checked that yet).
 If you want any clarification, we can meet quickly.
 I'm afraid my code might be unclear in some parts.
+- Also, in the graphic keyboard, I put the A from the other octave because I think it's esthetically nicer , but it's not yet implemented in the shell (no key associated, and no phase yet).

 FILE STRUCTURE: app is musical_ps2_keyboard.c
  - use audio driver to control audio output with PWN through audio jack